lawun330/HexSoftwares_Churn_Prediction/DOCKER_README.md

 ## Important Notes:

-1. **Model Files**: The models, preprocessors, and data directories are mounted as volumes, so they must exist in your project root.
+1. **Model Files**: The models, preprocessors, and data directories are mounted as volumes, so they must exist in the project root.

 2. **Ports**: Make sure ports 3000 and 8000 are not in use by other applications.

 3. **Environment Variables**: The frontend uses `REACT_APP_API_URL` environment variable (set in docker-compose.yml).

 4. **Hot Reload**: The frontend volumes are configured for development.
-For production, you'd build the frontend and serve static files.
+For production, build the frontend and serve static files.